 RMR generator effective units to satisfy the RMR MW requirements in each of the applicable RMR local areas and sub-areas.

+Generator deficiency (through generator or load proxies) to be added to the aggregate generation in generator deficient RMR areas.

 RMR MW requirements at less system load than summer peak to support Market Generation determinations.